viacheslav-lasukov/PMBoK6/Artefacts/Project Schedule.md

 # Description
 Is an output of a [[schedule model]] that presents linked activities with planned dates, durations, milestones, and resources.

 At a minimum, the project schedule includes a planned start date and planned finish date for each activity.
-If resource planning is done at an early stage, the project schedule remains preliminary until resource assignments have been confirmed and scheduled start and finish dates are established.
-This process usually occurs no later than the completion of the project management plan.
+If resource planning is done at an early stage, the [[project schedule]] remains preliminary until resource assignments have been confirmed and scheduled start and finish dates are established.
+This process usually occurs no later than the completion of the [[project management plan]].

-A target project schedule model may also be developed with a defined target start and target finish for each activity.
+A target [[Schedule Model]] may also be developed with a defined target start and target finish for each activity.

 May be presented in summary form, sometimes referred to as the master schedule or milestone schedule, or presented in detail.
 ## Formats